 Best $2000 PC Build for Gaming

 Even though this is a $2,000 PC build, we still have to make some compromises to hit our price point.
-That means that we’re sticking with 32GB of RAM rather than 64GB and, instead of getting a speedy 2TB SSD, we’re using the fast XPG SX8200 Pro as our boot drive and pairing it with a cheap Team Group GX2 SATA drive for additional storage.
+That means that we’re sticking with the Corsair 32GB of RAM rather than jumping to 64GB and, instead of upgrading to a single, M.2 PCIe 2TB SSD, we’re sticking with the sk Hynix Gold P31 1TB boot drive and adding an inexpensive Team Group GX2 1TB SATA SSD for storage.

 If we had a higher budget, we could put some money into purchasing a more glamorous case, but instead we’ll go with the classy but affordable NZXT H510i, which provides plenty of space for fans in an elegant black or white design.
 You may, however, want to add a few dollars to buy your own front case fans.